johannesnicolaus/johannesnicolaus.github.io/_pages/about.md

 ---
+title: About me
+toc: true
+toc_label: On this page
 permalink: /
-title: "About me"
 author_profile: true
-toc: true
 toc_sticky: true
-toc_label: "On this page"
 redirect_from:
   - /about/
   - /about.html